caithmac/upsc-digitalgarden/src/site/notes/UPSC/Thomas Hobbes.md

 - Sovereignty is its absoluteness.
 Ultimate source of law.
 Sole interpreter.
 Divine laws are not applicable over sovereign although he accepted existence but sovereign is the sole interpreter.
 - Sovereignty is indivisible, inseparable and can not be communicated or given anybody else.
 Sovereign is also creator of property and taxation doesn't require consent of people.

+Hobbes Political Obligation
+- Why people should follow what Sovereign is saying?
+	1.

 ###### Function of State
 - State is [[UPSC/Sovereign|Sovereign]].